Access guide

 The Portcullis Gift Shop has step-free access but is accessed from the steep, cobbled hill.

 An audio guide is available to hire from the audio booth just after the portcullis gate (where your entrance tickets are scanned).
-It is free to blind and partially sighted visitors, or can be downloaded and played on your own device.
+It is free to blind and partially sighted visitors.
+You can use your own mobile phone or table or one of our handsets.
 The handsets operate by a push button system.
-Audio guides are available in English, French, German, Italian, Japanese, Mandarin, Korean, Polish, Portugese (Brazilian), Russian, Spanish and Ukrainian.
-Large Print also available.
+Audio guides are available in English, French, German, Italian, Japanese, Mandarin, Korean, Polish, Portuguese (Brazilian), Russian, Spanish and Ukrainian.

 4. The One o’Clock Gun is on the level but cobbled area, next to the Redcoat Café.
 The gun makes a loud and sudden noise when it is fired.
 It is fired Monday to Saturday.